 Your proof of sufficient funds shows the German embassy or consulate that you have enough money for your studies in Germany.
-Since 1 January 2023 this has been set at €11,208 a year.
-From January 2025, the sum will rise to €11,904 a year.
+Since 1 January 2023 this has been set at €11,208 a year (as of October 2023).
 Most international students use a type of account known as a 'Sperrkonto' (literally a 'blocked account') as proof of funds, with the funds shown as a credit to the account.
 A Sperrkonto must meet certain requirements.
 For example, it may only allow a certain level of withdrawals each month, and you can only close the account with approval from either an embassy or consulate, or the competent foreigners authority.
 Sperrkonten are available from a range of providers.
 The best approach is to get advice from the German embassy or consulate.

 If you do not want to set up a Sperrkonto, your parents can present proof of their income and assets, or a person in Germany can act as your guarantor.
 Confirmation that you hold a recognised scholarship or have an annually renewable bank guarantee with a bank located in Germany will also be accepted.
-You can find detailed information on this topic on the website of the Federal Foreign Office and you should read this carefully: \Rightarrow www.auswaertiges-amt.de/en/visa-service/buergerservice/faq/-/606850 ('When applying for a student visa, how can I prove that my financing is secure?').
+You can find detailed information on this topic on the website of the Federal Foreign Office and you should read this carefully: → www.auswaertiges-amt.de/en/ visa-service/buergerservice/faq/-/606850 ('When applying for a student visa, how can I prove that my financing is secure?').